NHSDigital/electronic-prescription-service-account-resources/README.md

 - log group named "`artilleryio-log-group/artilleryio-cluster`"
 - an ECS cluster named "`artilleryio-cluster`"
 - a security group which allows outbound traffic, but forbids incoming traffic

-# alarms

-`cloudformation/alarms.yml` contains resources that are account wide.
-This should be applied to each environment, and should be deployed before the app.
-This is created as part of the CI pipeline.
-It creates the following resources

-- A concurrency alarm which monitors all traffic passing through the account, and triggers if it crosses a threshold.

 ## Parameters for stacks